Note

 Currently the image and multi-modal evaluators support:

-- Conversation can have only one system message
+- Conversations that have only one system message.

 Set up